- PSYC.1010 General Psychology (3 credits)

-Diversity General Education requirement is met by taking 47.209 or 47.255.
+- Diversity and Cultural Awareness (DCA) is met by taking PSYC.2090 or PSYC.2550

 Psychology cumulative grade point average must be a minimum of 2.20 in order to graduate.

-Students transferring to the University and wishing to major in Psychology need to contact the Chair of the Department regarding satisfaction of major requirements.
+Students transferring to the university and wishing to major in Psychology need to contact the chair of the department regarding satisfaction of major requirements.
 In addition, students wishing to change their major from another college or department at the University of Massachusetts Lowell must have a minimum of 2.20 cumulative average.

 For more information visit the Psychology Department website or contact us.